Parametrised noncommutative motives and equivariant cubical descent in algebraic K-theory: Introduction

-In the nonequivariant case, we have indicated how one can use currying to show K--theoretic descent for cubes of the sort in problem (b).
-The idea for the $C_2$--equivariant case now is to show that the square descent in K--theory induces descent with respect to $C_2$--colimits of the form \cref{eqn:introC_2Pushouts}.
-To this end, we prove a general re--expression result in \cref{nota:specialNotationsForC_2} which allows us to rewrite the $C_2$--pushout diagram \cref{eqn:introC_2Pushouts} into the \textit{ordinary} pushout diagram
+The idea for the $C_2$--equivariant case now is to show that the square descent in K--theory induces descent with respect to $C_2$--colimits of the form \cref{eqn:introC_2Pushouts} by re--expressing the $C_2$--pushout diagram \cref{eqn:introC_2Pushouts} into an \textit{ordinary} pushout diagram of $C_2$--objects in $\cat\Tperfect_{C_2}$.

-of $C_2$--objects in $\cat\Tperfect_{C_2}$, where the map $\varepsilon$ is the counit for the adjunction $\ind\dashv \res$.
 We then show that additive functors satisfy descent with respect to such squares by standard methods, and so solve the $C_2$--analogue \cref{eqn:introC_2Pushouts} of problem (b) above.
 Together with this, a d\'{e}vissage--type argument via the solvability of $p$--groups (in the case $p=2$) then yields the following main theorem of this article, providing in the special case of $G$ being a 2--group the desired refinement of the Green functor structure from \cite{barwick2} to $G$--$\mathbb{E}_{\infty}$--algebras.

 \begin{alphThm}[See {\cref{mainTheorem:pointwiseEqualsNormedFor2-Groups,mainCorollary:K-theoryOf2-Groups}}] Let $G$ be a group with $|G|=2^n$ for some $n$.
 The comparison map $\fanpsi : \underline{\nmot}_G\pointwise \rightarrow \underline{\nmot}_G^{\mathrm{nm}}$ in this case is an equivalence.
 Consequently, $\underline{\KTheory}_G\colon \underline{\cat}\Tperfect_G\rightarrow \myuline{\spectra}_G$ canonically refines to a $G$--lax symmetric monoidal functor for such $G$ and so induces the functor $\underline{\KTheory}_G\colon \calg_G(\underline{\cat}\Tperfect_G)\rightarrow \calg_G(\myuline{\spectra}_G)$. \end{alphThm}